FLAMEGPU/docs/flamegpu/modelspec.rst

 ===============

 The environment element is used to hold global information which relates to the simulation.
-This information includes, zero or more constant, or global, variables (which are constant for all agents over the period of either the simulation or single simulation iteration), a single non optional function file containing agent function script (see \Cref{ch:3}) and an optional number of initialisation, step and exit functions.
+This information includes, zero or more constant, or global, variables (which are constant for all agents over the period of either the simulation or single simulation iteration), a single non optional function file containing agent function script (see :ref:`Agent Function Scripts and the Simulation API`) and an optional number of initialisation, step and exit functions.

 .. code-block:: xml
    :linenos: